brentley/appmeshworkshop/content/deployment/virtualroutes.md

 Initally, we will only send 30% of the traffic over to it.
 If our monitoring indicates that the service is healthy, we'll increase it to 60%, then finally to 100%.
 In the real world, you might choose more granular increases with automated rollout (and rollback if issues are indicated), but we're keeping things simple for the workshop.

-* Create a route to start shifting traffic to your new virtual node.
-The traffic will be distributed between the crystal-alb-blue and crystal-sd-blue virtual nodes at a 2:1 ratio (i.e., the crystal-sd-blue node will receive two thirds of the traffic).
+* Start shifting traffic to your canary virtual node.
+Traffic will be distributed between the crystal-sd-blue and crystal-sd-greens virtual nodes at a 2:1 ratio respectively.

 ```bash
 # Define variables #